 A recent report from the Rightmove property portal has shown that Manchester is the most popular location for Londoners looking to relocate elsewhere in the country.View Full Article

-Save thousands of pounds on the sale of your home when compared to most traditional estate agents in MediaCity with our 'no sale, no fee' guarantee.
-We don't operate on a commission model like other MediaCity property agents, we offer a low fixed fee of just £995 plus VAT so there's no hidden surprises.
+Save thousands of pounds on your property for sale in MediaCity when compared to most traditional estate agents in MediaCity with our 'no sale, no fee' guarantee.
+We don't operate on a commission model like other MediaCity estate agents, we offer a low fixed fee of just £995 plus VAT so there's no hidden surprises.

 With over 20 years of experience in the property industry, we pride ourselves on offering honest, no nonsense advice to all clients looking to sell their home in MediaCity.
 Our dedicated team of experts have great knowledge of the MediaCity property market and provide 5-star rated customer service.

-In order to get your property in front of as many buyers as possible, your property will be live within 24 hours on Rightmove, Zoopla and Primelocation by instructing Indlu as your estate agent in MediaCity.
+In order to get your property in front of as many buyers as possible, your property for sale in MediaCity will be live within 24 hours on Rightmove, Zoopla and Primelocation by instructing Indlu as your estate agent in MediaCity.
 We also list your property on the Indlu website for even more exposure to potential buyers in MediaCity Manchester.

-Your local property agent in MediaCity will take a wide range of high-quality professional photographs of your property from a variety of angles to capture the best representation of your home.
+Your local property agent in MediaCity will take a wide range of high-quality professional photographs of your property for sale in MediaCity from a variety of angles to capture the best representation of your home.
 We will also create detailed floor plans of your property to accompany your online property listing.

 Every estate agent in MediaCity will offer a 'For Sale' board for outside your property, but not every board will grab the attention of local buyers like the Indlu board does!
-Our unique branding and style will help to get your property noticed and will make you stand out from the rest.
+Our unique branding and style will help to get your property for sale in MediaCity noticed and will make you stand out from the rest.

 Find out with our handy savings calculator